This Is What it Was Like Living in Saskatchewan in the 1930s

 In 1951, I met and married my husband, Maury.
 We were married for 58 years and had five children.
 Life has had its ups and downs, but I continue to have a positive attitude and keep myself mentally active.
 At age 91 my mind is still sharp and I spend a lot of time reading.
 I enjoy looking back on the good old days and reminiscing on those earlier times.
 Life is so different now, but back then, that was the way it was.

 Fancy another walk down memory lane?
-This is what it was like living in Edmonton in the 1940s.
+Here’s what it was like living in Edmonton in the 1940s.